dongjinhwang/dongjinhwang.github.io/_pages/about.md

 &nbsp;

-**Information Transmission in Social Networks: Motivations and Partisanship** (with Han Il Chang, Syngjoo Choi, Abisheka Dubey, Yong Kyun Kim, Yoonje Lee)
+**Information Transmission in Social Networks: Motivations and Partisanship** (with Hanil Chang, Syngjoo Choi, Abhisheka Dubey, Yong Kyun Kim, Yoonje Lee)

 <details id="transmission-experiment-abstract">
 <summary>Abstract</summary>

 <span style="font-size: 80%">
- How does partisan alignment between a sender and a receiver affect the partisan content of transmitted information?
-We conduct an online experiment (1,002 participants) varying messaging nudges (accuracy, directional, no nudge) and receiver partisanship (liberal, conservative, independent).
+ How is political information transmitted in social domains?
+How does the motivation to share, as well as, partisanship alignment affect such transmission?
+We conduct an online experiment (N = 1,002) to test the effect of an accuracy and motivational (partisanship activation) nudge on the information sharing behavior of respondents.
+While we find that the accuracy nudge has a modest effect on factual information seeking behavior, we find that it has no effect on respondents' sharing behavior.
+On the other hand, we find that the motivational nudge increases the likelihood of sharing factual information, but only when the receiver's partisanship was aligned with the sender.
+Moreover, regardless of partisanship alignment, conservative respondents were more likely to share pro-partisan information when they receive the directional nudge.
+These results suggest a more nuanced effect of nudges on how information is transmitted in social domains.
 </span>

 </details>